The most Iconic Treks in Nepal

 Khopra Ridge Trek (Annapurna region)

-This walk, also known as the Khopra Danda trek, is far from the typical Annapurna trekking paths and offers a quiet, laid-back journey to towering vistas on Annapurna South's flanks.
-There are numerous variations on the route.
+Khopra Trek, also known as the Khopra Danda trek, is far from the typical Annapurna region trekking paths and offers a quiet, laid-back journey to towering vistas on Annapurna South's flanks.
+This lesser-known trek offers a unique and rewarding experience for nature enthusiasts and avid hikers.

 The trails travel through quaint communities with modest private and communal lodges as well as numerous lovely woodlands.
 Khopra Ridge is an amazing dome, and the exposed route that runs along it gives the impression that it is much higher than it is (especially when covered in snow).
-The views of Dhaulagiri I (8,167m) across the way are breathtaking.
-The 10-hour day trek to the high-altitude Khayer Lake from the ridge is quite difficult and exhausting (4,600m).
+The highlight of the trek is reaching the Khopra Ridge, where you'll be rewarded with awe-inspiring vistas of towering mountains, Dhaulagiri I (8,167m).
+The 10-hour day trek to the high-altitude Khayer Lake from the ridge is quite difficult and exhausting (4,600m) but rewarding for lifetime.

 Max. elevation: 3,660m